Dilara (TV series): Plot

-Dilara is in love with Mohsin and are about to marry.
-Dilara's family is not so rich and her father, Akbar Ali tries to fulfill the dowry demands of Mohsin's parents.
+Dilara is in love with Mohsin and they are about to marry.
+Dilara's family is not so rich and her father, Akbar Ali, tries to fulfill the dowry demands of Mohsin's parents.
 He meets with an accident on road and dies.
 After his death, Mohsin and his parents disappear and do not try to contact Dilara and her family.
 One day, her mother (Zehra) calls them where Dilara herself calls off the marriage due to her self-respect.
 Zehra than marries Dilara to Nawab Salahuddin, a rich Nawab who is 32 years older than Dilara.
-Dilara goes to Nawab's house where he lives with his sister, Khanam and two sons (from previous marriage).
+Dilara goes to Salahuddin's house where he lives with his sister, Khanam and two sons from his previous marriage.
 Khanam behaves strictly with Dilara while Nawab's sons make fun of her.
-One day, Nawab's elder son, Nawab Shujauddin who is a doctor, reveals to Dilara that Mohsin is his class fellow; Dilara is shocked.
+One day, Nawab's elder son, who is a doctor, reveals to Dilara that Mohsin is his class fellow; Dilara is shocked.